Character sheaves on unipotent groups in positive characteristic: foundations: Introduction

 One of the ingredients in the proof is an explicit construction of minimal closed idempotents in $\sD_G(G)$, based on the notion of an \emph{admissible pair} for a unipotent group (\S\ref{ss:Serre-duality-admissible-pairs}) and on the construction of the \emph{induction functor with compact supports} $\sD_{G'}(G')\rar{}\sD_G(G)$ for a closed subgroup $G'\subset G$ (see \S\ref{ss:induction-functors}).

 \mbr

 These tools were used previously in \cite{characters} to develop a geometric approach to the study of characters of unipotent groups over finite fields.
 In particular, it was proved there that every admissible pair for $G$ gives rise to a minimal \emph{weak} idempotent in $\sD_G(G)$, where a weak idempotent is defined as an object $e\in\sD_G(G)$ that satisfies $e*e\cong e$.
-In the present article we complete the picture by showing that the classes of minimal closed idempotents and minimal weak idempotents (which \emph{a priori} could be very different) in $\sD_G(G)$ coincide.
-In additional, we prove that \emph{every} minimal (weak or closed) idempotent in $\sD_G(G)$ arises from an admissible pair for $G$.
+In the present article we complete the picture by showing that the classes of minimal closed idempotents and minimal weak idempotents in $\sD_G(G)$ coincide (this result is parallel to the classical theorem that the coadjoint orbits of a unipotent group are closed).
+In addition, we prove that \emph{every} minimal (weak or closed) idempotent in $\sD_G(G)$ arises from an admissible pair for $G$.

 \mbr